salieri/2d-enhance/README.md

-> This project is currently in an early-stage drafting phase.
-It will not work or compile.
+> This project is an early stage draft.
+It does not work or compile.

 ## Installation